-Himalayan Footsteps are a trading name of Bulldog Adventures UK a Limited company.
+Himalayan Footsteps® are a trading name of Bulldog Adventures UK a Limited company.
 Registered Office, 7-11 Melville Street, Edinburgh, EH3 7PE, United Kingdom trading at 9 Ascham Place, Eastbourne, East Sussex, BN20 7QQ, United Kingdom.
 Travel Trust Association (TTA) membership number U5586.
 (Hereafter known as we, us, our).
-The following conditions apply to the contract made between you and us upon signing the formal agreement and is governed by Scottish Law.
+The following conditions apply to the contract made between you and us upon signing the booking form and in governed by Scottish Law.
 (You or your in these conditions mean all the named persons included on the booking form).
 All prices are quoted in Pounds Sterling (GBP).

 1. Financial Protection